|

 From the Central Court, where the Island's two systems of avenues

 and courts intersect, rises the 400-foot Tower of the Sun.
-Northward the mile-long Avenue of the Seven Seas leads to the Court
+Northward the mile-long Avenue of the Seven Seas leads to

-Government Building and exhibit area.
-At the north end of the island, next to the 12,000-car parking lot, lies the Gayway,
+United States Government Building and exhibit area.
+At the north end of the island, next to the 12,000-car parking

-a 40-acre fun zone, with its cyclone coaster, rocket ship, giant crane, and other thrill rides and shows.
+lot, lies the Gayway, a 40-acre fun zone, with its cyclone coaster, rocket ship, giant crane, and other thrill rides and shows.

 In the exhibit pavilions,